moose25/statichtml_course/README.md

 - **Recursive Generation**: Processes entire content directories automatically
 - **Title Extraction**: Automatically extracts page titles from H1 headers

+## GitHub Pages Deployment

+This project is configured for easy deployment to GitHub Pages:

+1. **Build for Production**: Run `./build.sh` to generate the site with the correct base path
+2. **Enable GitHub Pages**: Go to your repository settings → Pages → Set source to "Deploy from a branch" → Select "main" branch and "/docs" folder
+3. **Access Your Site**: Your site will be available at `https://USERNAME.github.io/REPO_NAME/`

+The build script automatically configures all URLs to work with GitHub Pages' subdirectory structure.

 ## Development

 The project follows test-driven development practices with comprehensive unit testing for all functionality.
 Each module has corresponding test files that validate the implementation.

 ## Generated Output

-The generator creates a complete static website in the `public/` directory with:
+The generator creates a complete static website in the `docs/` directory with:
 - All markdown files converted to HTML
 - Proper navigation structure
 - CSS styling applied